 Date of decision Condition Number / Reference Condition Is the Project compliant with this condition?
 Evidence / Comments 19/08/2016 6 The approval holder must maintain accurate records substantiating all activities and outcomes associated with or relevant to the conditions of approval, including measures taken to implement the management plans and demonstrate the outcomes required by this approval, and make them available upon request to the Department.
-Such records may be subject to audit by the Department or an independent auditor in accordance with section 458 of the EPBC Act, or used to verify compliance with the conditions of approval.
+Such records may be subject to audit by the Department or an independent auditor in accordance with section 458 of the EPBC Act or used to verify compliance with the conditions of approval.
 Summaries of audits will be posted on the Department's website.
 The results of audits may also be publicised through the general media.
 Compliant All records substantiating activities associated with or relevant to the conditions of approval are maintained by the Proponent.
-If required by the Minister, these records can be made available to allow a third party audit of the Project.
-19/08/2016 7 Unless otherwise agreed to in writing by the Minister, within three months of every 12 month anniversary of the commencement of the action, the approval holder must publish a report on its website addressing compliance with each of the conditions of this approval, including implementation of any management plans as specified in the conditions.
+If required by the Minister, these records can be made available to allow a third-party audit of the Project.
+19/08/2016 7 Unless otherwise agreed to in writing by the Minister, within three months of every 12-month anniversary of the commencement of the action, the approval holder must publish a report on its website addressing compliance with each of the conditions of this approval, including implementation of any management plans as specified in the conditions.
 Documentary evidence providing proof of the date of publication and details of non-compliance with any of the conditions of this approval must be provided to the Department at the same time as the compliance report is published.
 Reports must remain published for the life of the approval.
 The person taking the action must continue to publish this report each year until such time as agreed to in writing by the Minister.
-Compliant The Annual Compliance Report for Year 2 of the approval was published on the website prior to 12 August 2022.
-Year 1 Annual Compliance report remain accessible via the link below.
+Compliant The Annual Compliance Report for Year 4 of the approval was published on the website prior to 12 August 2023.
+Year 1, Year 2 and Year 3 Annual Compliance reports remain accessible via the link below.
 The website link for the proponent is below: <https: boral-quarries-<br="" locations="" www.boral.com.au="">narangba></https:> 19/08/2016 8 Upon the direction of the Minister, the approval holder must ensure that an independent audit of compliance with the conditions of approval is conducted and a report submitted to the Minister.
 The independent auditor and audit criteria must be approved by the Minister prior to the commencement of the audit.
 The audit report must address the approved criteria to the satisfaction of the Minister.
-Not applicable A request for an independent audit of the Project was not made by the Minister during the reporting period.
+Not applicable A request for an independent audit of the Project was not made by the Minister during the Year 4 reporting period.
 19/08/2016 9 The approval holder may choose to revise a plan approved by the Minister under the conditions without submitting it for approval under section 143A of the EPBC Act, if the taking of the action in accordance with the revised plan would not be likely to have a new or increased impact.
-If the approval holder makes this choice it must: a) notify the Department in writing that the approved plan has been revised and provide the Department with: (i) an electronic copy of the revised plan or program; Not applicable The Proponent did not choose to enact this right during the reporting period.
+If the approval holder makes this choice, it must: Not applicable The Proponent did not choose to enact this right during the reporting period.